Arion was a great singer

 But a family of dolphins had been listening to Arion’s beautiful song.
 Just as Arion was drowning, the dolphins swam over and picked him up.
 Arion rode all the way back to Corinth on the back of a dolphin.
 When he got there, he told the tyrant Periander what had happened.
 Periander waited for the sailors to get to Corinth; then he arrested them and got all the gold and jewels back.

-Herodotus tells this as if it were true, and possibly there may have been a real musician Arion.
+Herodotus tells this story as if it were true, and possibly there may have been a real musician Arion.
 And dolphins do sometimes help people.
 But this story is impossible so it’s not really true.

 Greek Myths for Young Children, by Heather Amery (Usborne, 2000).
 My niece really likes this one.
 For younger children.